CervelloLabs/referrski/packages/react-native/README.md

 ### Using the InviteModal Component

-The SDK includes a pre-built modal component for collecting and sending email invitations:
+The SDK includes a pre-built modal component for collecting and sending invitations:

 ```typescript
 import { InviteModal } from '@referrski/react-native';